 Dubsmash is TikTok’s one of the biggest rivals; however, its fame peaked in 2015.
 In 2017, the HQ was moved from Berlin to Brooklyn.
 It ranks only second to TikTok when it comes to app installs.
 There were also rumors that the company was in acquisition talks with Facebook and Snap.

-Dubsmash’s users and community are more diverse than that of TikTok which consists of mostly white people.
+Dubsmash’s users and community are more diverse than that of TikTok, mostly white people.
 Earlier this year the New York Times published an article that showed that a lot of Black and Latinx content creators are missing out on opportunities as their content is being used by TikTok users without giving the original creators their due credits.

 On the other hand, Reddit too has faced flak regarding racism and issues have been raised against this platform for not doing enough to stop the hate speech.
 Alexis Ohanian stepped down as the CEO of Reddit last year hoping to give his sat to a worthy Black candidate.
 Ohanian’s position was filled by Y Combinator CEO Michael Seibel.